-To receive a scholarship, you must be enrolled at the UNCP during the 2018-19 academic year.
+Any student who has been admitted to attend UNC Pembroke during the 2019-20 academic year may apply for scholarships, though some scholarships are only available to students enrolled in the current year.
 Eligibility requirements vary and some scholarships have very specific eligibility requirements.
 Study the list to find the ones that you might be eligible to receive.
 Then go "Apply for a Scholarship" at the top of this page to apply for them.
 This year, the same on-line form will be used for all scholarships.

 If you have questions about the application process, you may contact Dr. Jim Frederick at (910) 521-6592 or email@example.com.